dlt-hub/vibe-hub/api_name/api_name-docs.md

     import dlt

    data = dlt.pipeline("api_name_pipeline").dataset()
-   # get members table as Pandas frame
+   # get campaign_member table as Pandas frame
-   data.members.df().head()
+   data.campaign_member.df().head()
     ```

 ## Running into errors?

-There is no support for incremental loading, which might affect data synchronization efficiency.
-Ensure API key validity to avoid 401 Unauthorized errors and verify endpoint paths to prevent 404 Not Found errors.
+Be aware of the potential for null values in deeply nested fields of some objects like Contact.
+Also, manage API call rates to avoid hitting the request limit, and optimize queries to prevent timeouts.

 ### Extra resources: